-Work-wise, I’m passionate about design.
-Aesthetics, visuals, writing.
-Creating.
-And sharing all of that.
+As for what I’m doing out here when I haven’ been preoccupied with self-transformation?
+Well, I’m diving back into design and creative arts.
+I’m simply passionate about aesthetics, visuals, writing, creating.
+And sharing all of that!
 I think it’s why my work brought me to television.
 I’ve always felt comfortable on a stage, both literally and figuratively, and combining that inclination with art in a way I can help people—creatively or otherwise—feels natural to me.
 It’s why I like and enjoy social media.
 I love sharing my thoughts with you guys!
 I don’t talk about it a lot, but the community I’ve found online and through my blog and Instagram has been truly amazing, and I know whatever I do will be of my own creation and shared with you all… Vis a vis a broadcast of some kind?
 A traditional tv show?
 A book?
 A podcast?
 A Netflix series?
 A flippin’ yoga class?
 I really don’t know how it will come together yet, but I know I’m on the path to figuring it out…

 I’m also making new friends, which is kind of awkward as an adult.
 But here in Squamish, it hasn’t been that hard!
 This town is filled with friendly, like-minded people, and I’m lucky to have already met some gems.

 I’m also prepping to speak at The Vancouver Home Show this fall.
 I’ll be talking all about how to create a happy, holistic home that supports your lifestyle and wellbeing, encourages growth, and aligns with your interests, values and dreams.
 (All these lessons?
 Yeah, they’ve made it into my home design work as well, haha).
 I’ve always believed that just like we ebb, flow and grow, our homes should too, so I’ll be sharing some thoughts and tips on how to design a home base that’s beautifully you…